The following page outlines information most commonly sought out by industry professionals.

 Understanding the Field: The National Cybersecurity Workforce Framework

 Throughout the Federal Government and the nation, there is little consistency in terms of how cybersecurity work is defined and categorized.
 Consequently, uncertainty surrounds the job duties and tasks carried out by cybersecurity professionals and the skill sets required to perform these duties.
-In order to provide a common lexicon and define the field, the government led the development of the National Cybersecurity Workforce Framework (the Framework).
-The Framework is designed to be comprehensive covering the major categories and specialty areas while remaining inherently flexible, allowing organizations to adapt its content to their human capital and workforce planning needs.
-The first version of the Framework, released in 2012, outlines 31 functional work specialties within the cybersecurity field and is the foundation of the workforce efforts.
-To learn more, visit the Framework page.
+In order to provide a common lexicon and define the field, the government led the development of the National Cybersecurity Workforce Framework (the Workforce Framework).
+The Workforce Framework is designed to be comprehensive covering the major categories and specialty areas while remaining inherently flexible, allowing organizations to adapt its content to their human capital and workforce planning needs.
+The first version of the Workforce Framework, released in 2012, outlines 31 functional work specialties within the cybersecurity field and is the foundation of the workforce efforts.
+To learn more, visit the Workforce Framework page.